 As the hymn was composed while Latvia was deep under Russian Imperial rule, word “Baltic [sea coast]” was used to be sung instead of Latvia, that way avoiding a ban on the song.

 Freedom Monument of Riga itself is a potent symbol, both as a place for key national festivals and as an embodiment of Latvia.
 The fact that it was one of the very few Latvian monuments not to be demolished by the Soviets likely increased its importance to the national psyche.
 Three stars symbol forms part of the composition.

 Swastika has been used extensively in Latvia since prehistoric times.
 It was prevalent in pre-WW2 Latvian symbolism, often associated with Latvian folk culture.
-Banned by the Soviet Union together with all the patriotic symbols, swastika saw just a limited return after independence, as non-locals often mistakenly associate it with Nazism.
-Many Latvians believe that “swastika should be reclaimed” but to avoid misunderstandings they sometimes use more stylized forms of the symbol today.
+Banned by the Soviet Union together with all the patriotic symbols, the swastika saw just a limited return after independence, as non-locals often mistakenly associate it with Nazism.
+Many Latvians believe that the “swastika should be reclaimed” but to avoid misunderstandings they sometimes use more stylized forms of the symbol today.